 - Minimize sustained physical effort.

-7. Size and Space for Approach and Use
+7. Size and space for approach and use Accordion Closed

 - Provide a clear line of sight to important elements for any seated or standing user.